lgfachini/QDensityTools-QDT/README.md

 ## 👨‍🔬 Applications

-QDT has been tested for:
+QDT has been tested for plots involving:

 - Bonding analysis in transition-metal and lanthanide complexes
 - Non-covalent interaction studies (hydrogen bonding, halogen bonding)
-- Charge density visualization of reactive intermediates

 ---

-## 🧑‍💻 Authors
 ## 👤 Author

 Lucas Gian Fachini – *PhD Candidate in Inorganic and Theoretical Chemistry*